-When Red Sox ‘Expect’ Chris Sale To Have Follow-Up Visit With Dr. James Andrews
+NESN

 The Boston Red Sox pitcher was shut down for six weeks in late August after receiving a PRP injection in his throwing elbow after a visit with Dr. James Andrews determined he didn’t need Tommy John surgery.

-There hasn’t been too many updates regarding the left-hander’s status since then, but general manager Brian O’Halloran on Monday gave an expected time frame as to when the pitcher will have his follow-up appointment.
+There haven’t been too many updates regarding the left-hander’s status since then, but general manager Brian O’Halloran on Monday gave an expected time frame as to when the pitcher will have his follow-up appointment.

 “We really anticipate ultimately he’ll have a pretty normal offseason,” he said Monday, per MassLive’s Christopher Smith.
 “We expect that he’ll see Dr. Andrews in mid-November and then begin his throwing program shortly thereafter.”